Hello, I am Dr. Dennis Godby, ND, MA

 For the next six years, I attended and graduated from the National College of Naturopathic Medicine in Portland.
 I now have had the opportunity and the privilege for 12 years to practice medicine in California as a licensed primary care provider.
 I can do what I love – helping people to not only optimize their health and energy, but to also improve the overall quality of their life.
 I feel honored that I am able to make a difference in the lives of my patients.
 After witnessing the struggle of my mother and other family members with type 2 diabetes – an almost completely preventable disease – I made the commitment to spend the rest of my professional life on the prevention, treatment and reversal of diabetes and the many other chronic conditions.
 My goal as a naturopathic doctor and teacher is to assist patients in living to their fullest health potential, physically, psychologically, emotionally and spiritual.

 Dr. Dennis Godby, BS, MA, ND

-California Naturopathic Doctor of the Year 2012, awarded by California Naturopathic Doctors Association
+Award California’s First Naturopathic Doctor of the Year in 2012, awarded by California Naturopathic Doctors Association